About Canadian Rockies Trains

 That was the plan, but that’s not what happened because I couldn’t leave Vancouver.
-Three days stretched into three weeks and would have stretched on indefinitely had we not been two people and two dogs sharing the small house of a friend.
-Only when we had worn out our welcome did we, reluctantly, leave.
+Three days stretched into three weeks and would have stretched on indefinitely if we were not two people and two dogs sharing the small house of a friend.
+We left, reluctantly, when it was clear we were wearing out our welcome.

 Once back in California, I vowed that some day I would figure out a way to move to Vancouver.
 The opportunity came sooner than I expected.

 In early August I started thinking about the new semester.
 I was teaching at a community college in the Silicon Valley and had to prepare for my return to the classroom.
 I went to work and had a chance encounter with my new dean.
 It wasn’t a happy event, and I left the meeting wondering how I would ever make it through the year.